Efficient Monte Carlo for high excursions of Gaussian random fields: Fine tuning: Twice differentiable homogeneous fields

-Without loss of generality, we assume that the field has mean zero and unit variance.
-Before getting into the details of the proof of Lemma \ref{LemLocalMaxima}, we need a few additional lemmas, for which we adopt the following notation: Let $C_{i}$ and $C_{ij} $ be the first and second order derivatives of $C$, and define the vectors
+We start with the proof of Lemma~\ref{LemLocalMaxima}.
+Without loss of generality, we assume that the random field of that result has mean zero and unit variance.
+However,\vadjust{\goodbreak} before getting into the details of the proof of Lemma~\ref{LemLocalMaxima}, we need a few additional lemmas, for which we adopt the following notation: Let $C_{i}$ and $C_{ij} $ be the first- and second-order derivatives of $C$, and define the vectors